Plan A Field Trip

 Ranger Guided Field Trips

 Ranger guided programs are available in a wide variety of topics and locations on both the east and west sides of the park.
-Programs are offered for ages K-12.
+Programs are offered for grades K-12.
 These programs fill early.
 Please plan on applying at the beginning of the school year in order to reserve a space for any date during the school year.
 The 2016-17 school year is filling up quickly.

 Native Plant Restoration and Citizen Science Field Trips